People often think that checklists are for beginners. That’s actually not true (per se).

 Pilots are very proficient in flying airplanes (lucky for us) but they still rely on checklists to be absolutely sure they have not overlooked anything.
 The same goes for doctors, scientists, and many others.

-After you’ve spend all those resources for writing your article, would you be ok with rushing to publish it without doing an SEO check?
+After you’ve spent all those resources on writing your article, would you be ok with rushing to publish it without doing an SEO check?
 Knowing that you’ll spend a lot of effort in promoting your piece of content in the hopes that it will rank number one in Google.

 Our mission at StoryLab.ai, is to help you reach your goals through Growth Storytelling.
 Making sure that your content is being read by people searching for what you have to offer is a big part of that.

-You can use it when writing new content and also to optimize your existing content.
+You can use it when writing new content and also optimize your existing content.

 1. Do your keyword research and pick your main keyword

 You need to choose one main keyword that you want to focus your article around.
 For this article, we’re focusing on the keyword ‘On-Page SEO Checklist’.
 Why?

 - Because the keyword ‘On-Page SEO’ is too competitive for us to try to rank for;

 - If it would be our core offering, we would be ok with competing, but it’s not;

 - This keyword has a decent search volume compared to the competition;